 Our health coaches work with members to help identify their wellness needs, provide them with the tools and resources to succeed, and motivate them to make long-term health or lifestyle changes.
 A health coach can actively support, encourage, and educate members in the areas of:

 • Tobacco cessation

 A health coach’s role can include working with a participant to set goals, establishing a treatment plan, and following up on compliance as needed.
 Health coaching is provided over the phone.

 Wellness Web Site

 MyHealth, our digital health management tool, engages employees by leveraging health plan data to populate an individualized Personal Health Itinerary® — a unique health optimization plan created specifically for employees to improve their health.
-This web site is secure and private.
+This website is secure and private.
 MyHealth provides a multitude of interactive wellness tools, and all content is available through mobile devices.